zenparsing/js-classes-1.1/docs/refactoring.md

 ## 2. Hidden Methods

-Next, we will convert our internal helper methods into *hidden methods* by adding the `hidden` modifier to method definitions and updating invocations of those methods to use the hidden access operator `->`.
+Next, we will convert our internal helper methods into *hidden methods* by adding the `hidden` modifier and updating invocations of those methods to use the hidden access operator `->`.

 ```js
 class Counter extends HTMLElement {